 It is critical to understand the nature of the concern as reported by the customer and to confirm the actual condition prior to attempting repairs.
 Some oil consumption can and should be expected as a by-product of engine operation even where no concern exists.
-Failure to recognize this and correctly diagnose the condition presented can result in unnecessary repairs.
+Failure to recognize this along with incorrectly diagnosing the condition presented can result in unnecessary repairs.
 For example: a vehicle which is presented with a report of a low engine oil level (as read on engine dipstick/ gauge or indicated by illumination of the low engine oil level warning lamp), which is at or near the time / mileage of the next service interval (based upon the date / mileage of the most recent oil change), is not representative of unusual oil consumption.
 The information supplied in this bulletin is only applicable to vehicles within the specific production ranges of this publication exhibiting the condition(s) previously described.
+Additional production enhancements have been incorporated to the piston rings used in engines mated with manual transmissions.
+In a limited number of cases, it has been found that certain driving styles specific to manual transmission operation such as: extended higher engine rpm operation and / or extensive use of engine braking may create conditions under which higher than expected oil consumption may occur.
+These additional production enhancements are designed to compensate for the engine conditions created under this type of usage.